gegis/taboo.cms/README.md

 ```
 to make sure all required modules are installed.

+Also make sure you have MongoDB server installed and running.

 That's it, you can now start the server by running:
 ```
 npm start